Namibian Defence Force: Defence Inspectorate

-The Defence Inspector General's Directorate is responsible for maintaining the efficiency and effectivennes of the Force.
+The Defence Inspector General's Directorate is responsible for maintaining the efficiency and effectiveness of the Force.
 It also investigates both internal and external complaints.
-The current Defence inspector General is Brigadier General Fiina Amupolo.

 Namibian Defence Force ranks

 NDF ranks are based on the Commonwealth rank structure.
 There is no approved four-star general rank in the NDF.
 The Chief of Defence Force is a singular appointment that comes with an elevation to the rank of lieutenant general for an Army officer, air marshal for an Air Force officer and vice admiral for a Navy officer.
-Arms of services commanders i.e. Army, Air Force and Navy commanders, have a rank of major general, air vice marshal and rear admiral.
+Arms of services commanders i.e. Army, Air Force and Navy commanders, have the rank of major general, air vice marshal and rear admiral.
 The rank of brigadier has also been transformed into brigadier general.
 Directorate heads are always brigadier generals, i.e. the Chief of Staff for Defence Intelligence.